sumitsahoo/sumitsahoo/README.md

  5. [Bluesky](https://bsky.app/profile/sumitsahoo.bsky.social)
  6. [LinkedIn](https://www.linkedin.com/in/sumit-sahoo)
  7. [StackOverflow](https://stackoverflow.com/users/1293601/sumit-sahoo)
+ 8. [Team-BHP](https://www.team-bhp.com/forum/members/newenergy.html) (I occasionally write stuff about cars 🚗)

 ### 🔭 What I am up-to now ?
-I am currently experimenting with a range of innovative technologies, such as Custom ChatGPT/PaLM Model (using Langchain, Llama Index, and Enterprise data ahem ahem ...), GCP, AWS Amplify, Docker, and Strapi CMS.
-Additionally, I am exploring the capabilities of my new Raspberry Pi 5.
-The emergence of Flutter has revolutionized modern coding with its declarative style, leading to widespread adoption.
-However, this raises questions about the future of React Native.
-Personally, I have found Flutter to be a preferable alternative to React Native, thanks to its use of Dart instead of JS.
-Nevertheless, my passion for Android remains unwavering. 🤓
+I am currently experimenting with a range of innovative technologies, such as LLMs (using Langchain, Llama-Index, and Enterprise data ahem ahem ...), GCP, AWS Amplify, Docker, and Strapi CMS.
+Additionally, I am exploring the capabilities of my shiny new Raspberry Pi 5.

 ### 📱 Apps developed by me
 Well, mostly I architect the solution and develop enterprise based apps.
 So unless you work for same company as I do, you won't be able to view all the apps that I was involved in.
 You can still see a few that I developed as a hobby:  [Personal Play Store Account](https://play.google.com/store/apps/developer?id=Sumit%20Sahoo)